apache/horaedb-docs/content/en/docs/dev/compile_run.md

 # Compile and Run

+## horaedb-server

-Compile HoraeDB by the following command:
+Compile horaedb-server by the following command in project root directory:

 ```
 cargo build
 ```

-Then you can run HoraeDB using the default configuration file provided in the codebase.
+Then you can run it using the default configuration file provided in the codebase.

 ```bash
 ./target/debug/horaedb-server --config ./docs/minimal.toml